 Piloted at Northwest during the spring 2011 trimester, Knacktive is a capstone course that places students within an interdisciplinary, team-driven agency.
 The course provides students with an invaluable opportunity to build their portfolios with real-world experience while learning to work with others in a fast-paced team setting.
 Students annually work with a professional client to create practical solutions for their marketplace challenge and earn three hours of credit by successfully completing the course.

-While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments of Communication and Mass Media, English and Modern Languages, Fine and Performing Arts, Business, and Mathematics, Computer Science and Information Systems.
+While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments of Communication and Mass Media, Language, Literature and Writing, Fine and Performing Arts, Business, and Mathematics, Computer Science and Information Systems.
 The interdisciplinary approach is a key component that enhances the students’ experiences.

 “Being a business major, I’m used to working with just business-minded people, so it was really cool to work with somebody from basically every end of campus,” said Mel Peitzmeier, a senior business management and marketing major from Omaha, Neb., who was the project manager for Team Fusion.
 “It was neat to get to know the different personalities and see how different people could bring their ideas together to bring something awesome to the table.”